-The online Master of Library and Information Science (MLIS) program curriculum is designed to prepare students to apply rapidly evolving information technologies to the betterment of communities.
+The online Master of Library and Information Science (MLIS) program curriculum is designed to prepare you to use 21st-century data management technologies to improve and advance your community or organization.
 In order to achieve this, courses in the program focus on evaluation and management of information, cross-disciplinary learning and hands-on experience.

 LIS 4000 Foundations of Library, Archival and Information Science – 3 credits